franciscovilchezv/platform-based-development/README.md

 ### Lab 14 (12/10)

 <!-- - Students will work in their own groups the Homework 6. -->
-- Students can use the time to work on the Extra Credit 2.
+- Students will use the time to work on the Extra Credit 2.
 - Will review project progress with each group.

 #### Material